ruankie/f1-2019-telemetry/docs/source/package-documentation.rst

    help(f1_2019_telemetry.packet)

-Apart from the *f1_2019_telemetry* package (and its main module *f1_2019_telemetry.packet*), the pip install command will also install some command-line utilities that can be used to record, playback, and monitor F1 2019 telemetry data.
+Apart from the *f1_2019_telemetry* package (and its main module *f1_2019_telemetry.packet*), the ``pip3 install`` command will also install some command-line utilities that can be used to record, playback, and monitor F1 2019 telemetry data.
 Refer to the :ref:`command_line_tools` section for more information.

 -----
 Usage
 -----

-If you want to write your own Python script to process F1 2019 telemetry data, you will need to set up the reception of UDP packets.
+If you want to write your own Python script to process F1 2019 telemetry data, you will need to set up the reception of UDP packets yourself.
 After that, use the function *unpack_udp_packet()* to unpack the binary packet to an appropriate object with all the data fields present.

 A minimalistic example is as follows: